 Having a reliable network architecture enables a better BI system included in the business process.
 Developers and engineers are finding better ways of blending hardware and software aspects.
 This future-proofs hardware architecture enhancements for handling ever-increasing data volume.

-6. Self-service business intelligence
+6. Self-service retail business intelligence

 BI was viewed as an ambiguity in the past, and only IT experts could make any sense out of it.
 However, technological advancements in data analytics are enabling better insight into a business process.
 Retailers are moving away from their dependence on employees and have adapted self-service BI.